404Mate/AGWA/readme.md

 ___

-Weather app writen in python using the OpenWeatherMap API.
+Work in progress weather app writen in Python using the OpenWeatherMap API.